LibertyDSNP/spec/pages/Batches/FileFormat.md

 * All assumptions from [DSNP Messages](/Messages/Overview)

 ## Details
-Parameters for Batch file storage with Bloom filters are be chosen with client applications in mind; consumer devices must be able to query, download and sift through downloaded batch files without adversely affecting user experience by way of long download times, heavy processing requirements which may quickly sap battery power, or by using lots of memory.
+Parameters for Batch file storage with Bloom filters are to be chosen with client applications in mind; consumer devices must be able to query, download and sift through downloaded batch files without adversely affecting user experience by way of long download times, heavy processing requirements which may quickly sap battery power, or by using lots of memory.

-This has implications for row group size as well as configuring Bloom filters for the batch file, however, since it is possible to announce multiple batches in one announcement, the announcer can announce more data than  is in a single batch file.
+Note this carries implications for row group size as well as configuration of Bloom filters for the batch file.

 ## Bloom filter, row group size
-Optimal settings are still under investigation, however, the maximum row group size allowed in a Parquet file (128M rows) is far too large for a browser or small client application to handle in JavaScript.
-We are currently defaulting to 128k rows.
+Optimal settings are still under investigation, however, the maximum row group size allowed in a Parquet file (128*1024*1024 rows) is far too large for a browser or small client application to handle in JavaScript.
+We are currently defaulting to 128*1024 rows.

 In Parquet, the Bloom filter type is Split Block; the calculation for filter bits is different and nearly a factor of 10 lower than for the normal Bloom filter.
-128k rows with a 0.001 false positive rate results in approximately 29k bits for a Split Block Bloom filter.
+128*1024 rows with a 0.001 false positive rate results in around 29,000 bits for a Split Block Bloom filter.

 Absent benchmarks, the False Positive Rate currently defaults to 0.001.